DAVe3283/MIDI-Chimes/README.md

 If I did this right, no magic smoke should escape if (when) someone plugs this connector in backwards.
 Off-by-one... not so much.

-Notes:
+### Transistor Feedback Voltage

-I am planning on using a voltage divider and capacitor to filter the feedback voltage from the transistor high-side to verify things are working.
+I am using a 160k / 10k resistor divider, with a 1 uF capacitor in parallel with the 10k resistor.
+Using the Teensy3's internal 1.2V precision reference, I can read a transistor voltage of 0 to 20.4 volts.
+The capacitor filters out the PWM frequency, letting me be extremely lazy with my firmware when checking how things are working.

-The plan is currently a 160k / 10k divider, with a 1uF capacitor in parallel with the 10k resistor.
-This will let me read 0 - 20.4 volts, and should filter the PWM out so I can be lazy with my firmware.
+### Master

 I need external pullup resistors on the I2C bus, as the internal Teensy ones don't work all that well.
 For high speed, I probably want 1.5k or so.